synthesizer-project/.github/profile/README.md

 ## grid-generation

-The [grid-generation repo](https://github.com/synthesizer-project/grid-generation) contains scripts for creating stellar population synthesis (SPS) and photoionisation post-processed grids of emission, for use within Syntheizer.
+The [grid-generation repo](https://github.com/synthesizer-project/grid-generation) contains scripts for creating stellar population synthesis (SPS) and photoionisation post-processed grids of emission, for use within Synthesizer.